uMANG6891/xyzreader/README.md

 # Make Your App Material (Udacity Nanodegree Project - P5)

 I made this project while my Nanodegree program with Udacity.
-This app uses most of the Material guidelines.
+This app uses all of the Material guidelines.

 ## Features of XYZReader